 A rich coupon bank, that fulfills a broad variety of customer needs and addresses the different business objectives of the retailer, is the foundation that enables personalization engines to select the best set of offers for each customer and to optimize the business benefits for both retailers and suppliers.
 Once created, this coupon bank can be used and then reused in one-off and recurring personalized campaigns, using multi-objective offer personalization and optimization, as described in an earlier blog post.

 I hope you found the ideas and thoughts on how to select products for your coupon bank useful.
-Feel free to share your thoughts with me.
 Happy couponing!